 Haiti: The new cabinet is announced.
-Alrich Nicolas is the new foreign minister, while Daniel Dorsainville remains finance minister and Paul Antoine Bien-Aimé interior minister.
+Alrich Nicolas is the new foreign minister, while Daniel Dorsainvil remains finance minister and Paul Antoine Bien-Aimé interior minister.

 Indonesia: Setia Purwaka is sworn in as acting governor of Jawa Timur following the expiration of Imam Utomo's term of office.